Chai and Conversation Review — The Best Conversational Persian Course

-In late 2019 ago I began a quest to improve my spoken Persian.
+A little while ago, I began a quest to improve my spoken Persian.
 My Persian has always been at “home conversational” level, which means I felt natural speaking it, but had large gaps in my vocabulary, and lacked style and fluency of expression.

 After having learned several other languages better than Persian, I thought — it’s time to fix this and properly learn Persian.
 It’s time to reclaim my Persian identity and, rather than try to avert someone’s eyes when they asked me if I spoke Persian, be able to confidently tell people: yes, I speak Persian.
 Come at me with your big words and your Rumi quotes.

 There are quite a few good free resources for learning Persian on the web already.
 These will get you quite far.

 But if you want to focus on spoken Persian as it’s really used, then Chai and Conversation is a good resource.
 And it’s more than a website — it’s a community, and one I think it’s worth joining as a beginner.

 Why I Like Chai and Conversation — A Quick Overview

 Chai and Conversation is the brainchild of Leila Shams, an American Iranian who studied Persian at university in Texas (Texas A&M, who produce some awesome free Persian learning materials, too).

 Leila got help from some learned friends and put together a course to perceive what she perceived to be a gap.
 She also manages a Facebook group called Learn Persian with Chai and Conversation which — despite its name — is helpful to anyone on a mission to learn Persian.

 After a couple of emails back and forth, I quickly realised Leila’s a great person.
 The helpful personality of the authors/founders, more than anything else, is what helps me recommend Chai and Conversation.